Meet Our Team

 Thanks to her emergency-medicine background, Dr. Ferguson especially enjoys taking emergency cases at the clinic.
 No two situations are ever the same!
 She also likes integrating new technologies into everyday veterinary care.

-Dr. Ferguson’s husband, Scott, works as a correctional officer and likes staying active by playing sports.
-Dr. Ferguson has a daughter in kindergarten and a stepdaughter soon entering high school.
-The family shares their home with three pets: Booker, a black-and-white adopted kitten; Lena, a Golden retriever; and Maddie, an elderly Shih Tzu/Lab mix.
+Dr. Ferguson’s husband Scott works as a correctional officer and likes staying active by playing sports.
+Dr. Ferguson has one daughter in kindergarten and one in middle school.
+She also has a step daughter at St. John Fisher College of Pharmacy.
+The family shares their home with Booker, a black and white 14yr. old cat.

-During his childhood growing up in Fairport, New York, Dr. Paul Kretow always felt a sense of nagging frustration when one of his family pets fell ill—he’s always wanted the knowledge and skillset to help others’ beloved companions.
+During his childhood growing up in Fairport, New York, Dr. Kretow always felt a sense of nagging frustration when one of his family pets fell ill—he’s always wanted the knowledge and skill set to help others’ beloved companions.
 As a licensed veterinarian, Dr. Kretow gets to maintain and enrich the bonds between pets and their owners on a daily basis!

 Next, Dr. Kretow moved to Minneapolis, Minnesota during his wife’s residency training before relocating to Syracuse upon completion of her program.
 Shortly afterward, he joined the South Shore Veterinary Hospital family as an Associate Veterinarian.
 Dr. Kretow has special interests in dental care and challenging medical cases; most of all, though, he enjoys routine office visits that allow him to connect personally with the area’s pet owners.